techidaily/site-games-able/source/_posts/ai-ally-in-gaming-top-6-approaches-with-chatgpt.md

  "Please refer to the following information any time I ask you a question.
 It's a summary of all the most important information for my D&D campaign so far, and you'll serve as an assistant for when I need to remember details about the campaign, players, monsters, or other information."

- If you're not too happy with the answers from this prompt, there are a few[ways to write effective ChatGPT prompts](https://www.makeuseof.com/write-effective-chatgpt-prompts-for-ai-answers/) that you might consider implementing.
+ If you're not too happy with the answers from this prompt, there are a few [ways to write effective ChatGPT prompts](https://www.makeuseof.com/write-effective-chatgpt-prompts-for-ai-answers/) that you might consider implementing.
 A cheat sheet can really help you tweak prompts to better fit the context of your campaign.

 ## 6\.
 Provide Guidance and Feedback for New DMs